yochaigal/cairn/wip/2e/setting-seeds.md

 ## Landmarks

 Landmarks are unique, visible POIs that can also be used as geographic reference points: towers, mountains, tall buildings, and so on.
 They help orient travelers around the map, and can help to identify terrain, regions, settlements, and Curiosities from afar.
 Landmarks are especially visible from areas with higher elevation or a clear viewpoint.
+Each region should have at least one Landmark, with larger regions having 3-4.

-Landmarks have:
+### Draw Landmarks

-- Three or more obvious (i.e., not hidden) paths
+Roll on the [Landmarks](#landmarks-table) table wherever:
-- Can be identified from nearby POIs
+- A path crosses into another region
-- Are typically visible from other Landmarks
+- A path forks into at least two directions

-### Landmark Features
+If a POI does not exist in either case, create one in the normal fashion.

-Roll 2d20 and combine the results.
+### Landmarks Table

 |         |          |             |
 | ------- | -------- | ----------- |